(approved by the LASA board 6/25/20)

-The LAS concert season spans October through May or June.
+The usual LAS concert season spans October through May or June.
 The season begins with a Pops concert produced by the Livermore-Amador Symphony Guild.
-More formal concerts follow each December, February, March or April, and May or June.
+More formal concerts follow in December, February, March or April, and May or June.

 In 1963, women from the Livermore-Pleasanton branch of the American Association of University Women identified the need for an amateur orchestra in the Tri-Valley area (which is at the eastern edge of the San Francisco Bay Area).
 They became determined to establish a community orchestra with professional leadership.
 Rehearsals began that same year, with Keith Polk, a doctoral candidate in musicology at the University of California, Berkeley, as conductor.